-A wrongful termination claim exists where the employer violates a fundamental public policy based on a constitutional or statutory provision.
-If your employer has engaged in any of the following conduct, it may be liable for wrongful discharge in violation of public policy:
+Wrongful termination occurs when the employer violates a fundamental public policy based on a constitutional or statutory provision.
+If your employer has engaged in any of the following conduct, that employer may have committed wrongful discharge.

 - Discrimination or discharge of an employee for complaining about unsafe work conditions or practices